Ftn (TV channel)

 Ftn (Flextech Television Network) was a digital television channel broadcast in the United Kingdom, which was owned by Virgin Media Television (formerly known as Flextech).
-The channel broadcast entertainment programs, commonly sourced from its pay sister channels Living, Bravo, and Challenge, giving Freeview viewers a glimpse of what the pay networks had to offer.
+The channel broadcast entertainment programmes, commonly sourced from its pay sister channels Living, Bravo, and Challenge, giving Freeview viewers a glimpse of what the pay networks had to offer.
 The channel broadcast from 6 pm to 6 am every day, timesharing with UK Bright Ideas.

 History

 The channel was announced on 3 October 2002 as part of the preparation of upcoming networks on the Freeview service.
 The channel's initial launch programming was announced on 1 January 2003, with a launch prepared for the 15th.

-The channel's main purpose was to exist as a highlights network for Flextech to showcase Freeview viewers the programs from their paid channels.
+The channel's main purpose was to exist as a highlights network for Flextech to showcase Freeview viewers the programmes from their paid channels.
 Ftn aired from 6:00pm-6:00am every day, timesharing with UKTV Bright Ideas, a similar highlights network.
 Despite that, the channel was also available as a subscription network on NTL:Home Digital, Telewest Active Digital and Sky Digital.